oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases_clones.html.markdown

 	* `time_snapshot_standby_enabled_till` - Time and date stored as an RFC 3339 formatted timestamp string.
 For example, 2022-01-01T12:00:00.000Z would set a limit for the snapshot standby to be converted back to a cross-region standby database.
 * `resource_pool_leader_id` - The unique identifier for leader autonomous database OCID [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `resource_pool_summary` - The configuration details for resource pool
+	* `available_compute_capacity` - Available capacity left for new elastic pool members provision
 	* `is_disabled` - Indicates if the resource pool should be deleted for the Autonomous Database.
 	* `pool_size` - Resource pool size.
+	* `total_compute_capacity` - Resource Pool total capacity, it's currently 4x of pool size
 * `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
+* `enable_delete_scheduled_operations` - If omitted or set to false the provider will not delete scheduled_operations from the Autonomous Database.
+If set to true, provider will delete scheduled_operations from the Autonomous Database.
 * `scheduled_operations` - The list of scheduled operations.
 Consists of values such as dayOfWeek, scheduledStartTime, scheduledStopTime.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, whitelistedIps, isMTLSConnectionRequired, openMode, permissionLevel, dbWorkload, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.